Story and photos by Manos Angelakis

 Add butter to skillet and deglaze as butter melts.
 Remove skillet from heat and stir in parsley.
 Spoon butter and parsley mixture over liver and onions.
 Serve with grilled polenta.
 I tried using a wok over gas heat, instead of the skillet, and it worked quite well.
 But if you are cooking with electricity, a heavy cast-iron skillet still works best.

 And talking about palazzi; we usually stay at Palazzo Sant'Angelo, the Danieli or the Bauer, all former palaces of prominent families on the main island; they have become 5-star luxury hotels.
-We tried to reserve at Palazzo Vendramin in Giudecca -- Cipriani’s annex, offering deluxe apartments with butler service, but were told that they were fully booked.
+We tried to reserve at Palazzo Vendramin in Giudecca -- Cipriani’s annex, offering deluxe apartments with butler service, but were told that they were fully booked for at least 10 months.
 So we went to the Centurion Palace and its elegant Venetian suites.
 It’s a grand hotel!

 Italian National Tourist Board North America www.italiantourism.com